protocode-community/fe-api-projects/README.md

-# fe-course-projects
+# fe-path-projects
-building projects from the scrimba frontend course together (and surpass them)
+building projects from the scrimba frontend path together (and surpass them)